 For businesses like medical offices, spas, restaurants, and hotels, keeping up with linen cleaning can be frustrating and, quite frankly, a major hassle.
 Plus, the cost involved in maintaining your linens can quickly add up.
-We want to take this time to offer some advice on ways to extend the life of your linens should you choose to launder in-house.
+We want to take this time to offer some advice on extending linen life to save your company loads of money.

 Linen Par Levels